 The safety and health of our students and visitors is of great importance to us.
-As a result of the public health concerns regarding COVID-19, and in keeping with UIS policies in place to protect our students, faculty, staff, and patrons, the Visual Arts Gallery has temporarily closed down and all events and special programming are cancelled for Spring 2020.
-We will be diligently working remotely and looking at alternative formats for delivering our senior exhibition so please stay tuned.
-If you are signed up for our newsletters, you will receive an email to announce the new format of our last exhibition.
+As a result of the public health concerns regarding COVID-19, and in keeping with UIS policies in place to protect our students, faculty, staff, and patrons, the Visual Arts Gallery has adopted a blended exhibition delivery, making our exhibitions available both in person, and virtually.
+All in-person visitors of the Visual Arts Gallery will be required to wear a face mask.
+If you are signed up for our newsletters, you will receive an email to announce the new format of our upcoming exhibitions.
 If not, now is a great time to sign-up and follow us on social media.

 For Information on UIS Policies and Practices visit https://www.uis.edu/covid-19/.

 The University of Illinois Springfield Visual Arts Gallery seeks to expand and enrich understanding of the visual arts for Illinois citizens, artists, and students through diverse quality exhibitions.
 The gallery benefits the Illinois art community by increasing public awareness of the visual arts and by exhibiting artists of regional and national importance.

 Hours: Monday – Wednesday 12:00 PM – 5:00 PM *face masks are required on the UIS campus

 Phone: (217) 206-6506

 Sign Up for our mailing list to keep informed of our events!